Many different factors can affect your concussion recovery time.

 For children with a concussion, you should take them to the hospital if they will not eat and cannot stop crying.

-We can’t stress this enough, even if you believe your concussion is a minor one, it is still a good idea to see a doctor anyways and get checked out, just in case.
+Even if you believe your concussion is a minor one, it is still a good idea to see a doctor anyways and get checked out, just in case.

 Your chances of making a full recovery are much higher if you can catch any complications from your injury early.